ozankasikci/rust-music-theory/README.md

 [**https://ozankasikci.github.io/rust-music-theory/**](https://ozankasikci.github.io/rust-music-theory/)

-The playground allows you to experiment with scales, chords, and other music theory concepts directly in your browser without any installation.

 ## Building From Source

 The binary is implemented as a regex parser cli that returns the notes of the given scale/chord.